spenserblack/emoji-getter/README.md

 # emoji-getter
-An emoji getter written with [EmojiCode] :smiley:
+An emoji getter written with [Emojicode] :smiley:

 ## Build